gazebosim/sdf_tutorials/specify_pose/proposal.md

 to a rotation as specified here.
     * This should be used when the rotation should generally be human-readable.
-* `rpy_radians` - Same as `rpy_degrees`, but with radians as the units for each angel.
+* `rpy_radians` - Same as `rpy_degrees`, but with radians as the units for each angle.
 This is provided for legacy purposes and ease of conversion.
     * It is not suggested to use this for a text-storage format.
     * Same precision as suggested below for quaternions: Use 17 digits of precision, and consider separating each value on a new line.